Histopathology of colorectal adenocarcinoma

 The histopathology of colorectal cancer of the adenocarcinoma type involves analysis of tissue taken from a biopsy or surgery.
 A pathology report contains a description of the microscopical characteristics of the tumor tissue, including both tumor cells and how the tumor invades into healthy tissues and finally if the tumor appears to be completely removed.
-The most common form of colon cancer is adenocarcinoma, constituting between 95% to 98% of all cases of colorectal cancer.
+The most common form of colon cancer is adenocarcinoma, constituting between 95% and 98% of all cases of colorectal cancer.
 Other, rarer types include lymphoma, adenosquamous and squamous cell carcinoma.
 Some subtypes have been found to be more aggressive.

 Macroscopy

 Cancers on the right side of the large intestine (ascending colon and cecum) tend to be exophytic, that is, the tumor grows outwards from one location in the bowel wall.
 This very rarely causes obstruction of feces, and presents with symptoms such as anemia.
 Left-sided tumors tend to be circumferential, and can obstruct the bowel lumen, much like a napkin ring, and results in thinner caliber stools.